Outer-Wilds-New-Horizons/new-horizons/README.md

 A custom world creation tool for Outer Wilds.

-You can view the addons creators have made (or create one yourself) [here](https://outerwildsmods.com/custom-worlds)!
+You can view the addons creators have made (or upload one yourself) [here](https://outerwildsmods.com/custom-worlds)!

-Planets are created using a JSON file format structure, and placed in the `planets` folder (or in any sub-directory of it).

 Check the ship's log for how to use your warp drive to travel between star systems!